andykang8099/viral-ancestral/file_list.md

 ## __New_Dataset__

-This folder contains the files of the new dataset with smaller size and the new approach
+This folder contains the files of the new dataset with smaller size and the new approach.
+Reproducible script is in the `scripts_nds.md` file.

 Within `Trees` folder: it includes the trees of three viruses families
 Note: The file with label in the name represents that the label of every internal node is included in the trees